sanmmie/sanmmie/README.md

-# Welcome to [Your GitHub Username]'s GitHub Account!
+# Welcome to sanmmie's GitHub Account!

 ![Profile Picture](link-to-your-profile-picture)

 ## About Me

-Hello, I'm [Your Name], a [Your Profession] passionate about [Your Interests].
+Hello, I'm Oluwasanmi Adebowale, a [Your Profession] passionate about [Your Interests].
 I believe in the power of technology to make the world a better place, and I love sharing my knowledge and projects with the GitHub community.

 ## Contact Information